 Vitality Blast Preview: Hampshire Hawks v Somerset

-Somerset travel to the Ageas Bowl to take on Hampshire Hawks in the Vitality Blast tonight (Wednesday May 30th).
+Somerset travel to the Ageas Bowl to play Hampshire in the Vitality Blast tomorrow (Friday).

 Play will get underway at 7pm.